WangZhuo2015/300HeroAssistant/Pods/Target Support Files/Pods-Tk300HeroAssistant/Pods-Tk300HeroAssistant-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## AVOSCloudCrashReportingDynamic

-Copyright 2015 LeanCloud, Inc. See https://leancloud.cn/terms.html

-## AVOSCloudDynamic

-Copyright 2015 LeanCloud, Inc. See https://leancloud.cn/terms.html

 ## Alamofire

-Copyright (c) 2014–2016 Alamofire Software Foundation (http://alamofire.org/)
+Copyright (c) 2014-2016 Alamofire Software Foundation (http://alamofire.org/)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal